felipedds/economic-analysis-fred/README.md

-## Predicting the Consumer Price Index For All Urban Consumers (CPI-U) using Economic Indicators (Portfolio)
+## Predicting the Consumer Price Index For All Urban Consumers (CPI-U) using Economic Indicators

 #### Description: